 13. For learners who purchased courses via a third party

 13.1.
-CMP grants reseller licenses to other Organisations who sell courses on its behalf.
+CMP grants reseller licences to other Organisations who sell courses on its behalf.

 These Organisations are:

 - NCC Resources Ltd (NCC).

 - Inter-mission Industrial Development Association (IIDA).

 13.2.
 A learner who purchases a course(s) from a licensed Reseller Organisation creates a financial agreement with that Organisation once payment is complete, not with CMP.